neuralinkcorp/neuralake/docs/README.md

     </a>
 </div>

-# Datarepo: A simple platform for complex data
+# datarepo: a simple platform for complex data

-Datarepo is a simple query interface for multimodal data at any scale.
+`datarepo` is a simple query interface for multimodal data at any scale.

-With Datarepo, you can define a catalog, databases, and tables to query any existing data source.
+With `datarepo`, you can define a catalog, databases, and tables to query any existing data source.
 Once you've defined your catalog, you can spin up a static site for easy browsing or a read-only API for programmatic access.
 No running servers or services!

-The Datarepo catalog has native, declarative connectors to [Delta Lake](https://delta.io/) and [Parquet](https://parquet.apache.org/) stores.
-Datarepo also supports defining tables via custom Python functions, so you can connect to any data source!
+The `datarepo` catalog has native, declarative connectors to [Delta Lake](https://delta.io/) and [Parquet](https://parquet.apache.org/) stores. `datarepo` also supports defining tables via custom Python functions, so you can connect to any data source!

 Here's an example catalog: